front-end-intermediate/session-8/readme.md

 ### Object.keys()

-We cannot directly use `.map` which is a method on the Array prototype - not the Object prototype.

-Use `Object.keys()` (a private method on the Object) instead.
+We cannot directly use `.map` (which is a method on the Array prototype) on an Object.
+You just use `Object.keys()` (a private method on the Object) instead.
 See the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys) article on Object keys.

 ```js
 > var arr = [1,2,3]